RNA-Seq Data Analysis With R

 |Sydney||Macquarie University||27th-29th November 2017||$495.00 (plus GST)|

 This workshop will run over 3 days and will be delivered using a mixture of lectures, hands-on practical sessions, and open discussions.
-A draft timetable will be announced shortly.
+View draft timetable here.

 Registration and Payment